Where are the Best Places to See Wildlife in Tonga?

 Scuba diving pretty much anywhere in Tonga will uncover amazing marine life.
 Vava’u has the largest number of dive operators and established dive sites, famous for its coral displays and ecosystems.
 Ha’apai is a less-visited destination but still has plenty of options to admire their uncrowded dive sites with some interesting coral formations.
 Tongatapu’s outer reef and drop-off is an amazing example of Tonga’s biodiversity, while ‘Eua is home to the South Pacific’s largest sea cave.
 Find out more about where to dive in the 5 Best Places to Scuba in Tonga.

 Aside from snorkelling and scuba diving tours, other types of tours in Tonga which allow you to have encounters with amazing Pacific wildlife include whale swimming tours and bird-watching tours.

 Whale Swimming Tours

-While birds can be observed in the forests, wetlands and coastal areas around Tonga, bird-watching tours take you to the best places to see birds to increase your chances for a successful viewing while enhancing the experience with in-depth information about Tonga’s fauna.
+While birds can be observed in the forests, wetlands and coastal areas around Tonga, bird watching tours take you to the best places to see birds and increase your chances for a successful viewing while enhancing the experience with in-depth information about Tonga’s fauna.